OUR RESEARCH

 Behavioral changes that come with Alzheimer’s Disease and related dementias (ADRD) can increase the injury risk from in-home firearms.
 The "Safety in Dementia" (SiD) online decision aid helps informal caregivers to clarify their values and preferences, and commit to implementing their preferred options.

 In this three year study, we will recruit informal (unpaid) caregivers of community-dwelling adults with ADRD who have firearm access (n=500) to test the efficacy of SiD on firearm safety decision quality and behaviors.
 This study is funded by the National Institute on Aging.
 Dr. Betz is the PI.
+Recruitment has concluded for this study and analysis is underway.

 COMPLETED STUDIES